bcmi/Video-Harmonization-Dataset-HYouTube/README.md

 ```

 ## Train
-We use a two-step training step, which means we firstly train backbone on HYoutube and then fix backbone and train refinement module.
+We adopt a two-stage training strategy.
+In the first stage, we train an image harmonization backbone on HYoutube.
+In the second stage, we fix the backbone and train refinement module.

-For stage 1: Backbone training, we provide code for two backbone: [iSSAM](https://openaccess.thecvf.com/content/WACV2021/papers/Sofiiuk_Foreground-Aware_Semantic_Representations_for_Image_Harmonization_WACV_2021_paper.pdf) [WACV2021] and [RainNet](https://openaccess.thecvf.com/content/CVPR2021/papers/Ling_Region-Aware_Adaptive_Instance_Normalization_for_Image_Harmonization_CVPR_2021_paper.pdf)[CVPR2021].You can follow the same path of their repo to train your own backbone model ([iSSAM](https://github.com/saic-vul/image_harmonization) and [RainNet](https://github.com/junleen/RainNet)).
+For stage 1: Backbone training, we provide the links for two backbones: [iSSAM](https://openaccess.thecvf.com/content/WACV2021/papers/Sofiiuk_Foreground-Aware_Semantic_Representations_for_Image_Harmonization_WACV_2021_paper.pdf) [WACV2021] and [RainNet](https://openaccess.thecvf.com/content/CVPR2021/papers/Ling_Region-Aware_Adaptive_Instance_Normalization_for_Image_Harmonization_CVPR_2021_paper.pdf)[CVPR2021].You can follow the same paths of their repos to train your own backbone model ([iSSAM](https://github.com/saic-vul/image_harmonization) and [RainNet](https://github.com/junleen/RainNet)).
-We release iSSAM backbone here (``` ./final_models/issam_backbone.pth ```).
+We release our trained iSSAM backbone here (``` ./final_models/issam_backbone.pth ```).

 For stage 2: Refinement module training, you can directly train by
 ```bash
 python3  scripts/my_train.py --gpu=1 --dataset_path <Your path to HYouTube> --train_list ./train_list.txt --val_list ./test_frames.txt --backbone <Your backbone model> --backbone_type <Your backbone type, we provide 'issam' and 'rain' here> --previous_num 8 --future_num 8 --use_feature --normalize_inside --exp_name <exp name>
 ```

-But since we adopt two stage training strategy, we highly recommand you to calculate and store the result of LUT firstly using
+But since we adopt two-stage training strategy, we highly recommend you to calculate and store the LUT results first by using
 ```bash
 python3  scripts/evaluate_model.py --gpu=0 --dataset_path <Your path to HYouTube> --val_list ./all_frames.txt --backbone_type <Your backbone type> --backbone <Your backbone model> --previous_num 8 --future_num 8 --write_lut_output <directory to store lut output> --write_lut_map <directory to store lut map>
 ```